Evelyn Cunningham: Career

-Work as political aide; later career

 After leaving the Courier, in 1962, Cunningham hosted a radio show of her own on WLIB in New York.
 She then joined Nelson Rockefeller in 1965 as a special assistant to the then governor.
 She maintained this title in Washington during his vice presidency.
 She also served on Nixon's Task Force on Women's Rights and Responsibilities.

 In 1970, Cunningham was one of the founders of the New York Coalition of One Hundred Black Women, a non-profit organization dedicated to bettering the lives of black women "and their families through implementing initiatives and services to address important social, political, economical [and] cultural issues."

 In the 2000s, Cunningham was appointed to the New York City Commission on Women's Issues by Michael Bloomberg.